What can you afford?

 Currently first-time buyers pay no stamp duty when buying a home worth £425,000.
 This threshold will drop to £300,000, meaning they will go from paying nothing to paying £6,250 on stamp duty.

-In the article below, we’ll explain these changes in more detail, and how this could affect your move.
+In the article below we’ll explain these changes in more detail, how this could affect your move, and work out how much it could cost you, by using our stamp duty calculator 2025:

 What is stamp duty?